Preston Blair

 Blair continued his career in animation into the 1960s, working on The Flintstones at Hanna-Barbera.
 He is better known, however, as an author of animation instructional books for Walter Foster Publishing.
 His first book, Animation, was published in 1948 and originally included images of the MGM & Disney cartoon characters he had animated, who were redrawn to obscure their origins in the second edition of the book.
 Blair would write many more animation how-to texts over the next forty years, culminating with Cartoon Animation (1994), a 224-page book which compiles most of the content from his previous books.
 A new edition of "Cartoon Animation" was published in November 2020 by Walter Foster Publishing, an imprint of The Quarto Group.

 Preston Blair was the brother of artist Lee Everett Blair and the brother-in-law of artist and designer Mary Blair.
-He died on April 19, 1995.
+He died on April 19, 1995 from heart failure.